Petronas Gallery

 The gallery was located in Suria KLCC from 1998 to 2021.

-The Petronas Gallery (Malay: Galeri Petronas) is a contemporary art gallery established in 1993 by the Malaysian multinational company Petronas to promote arts and culture.
+The Petronas Gallery (Galeri Petronas) is a contemporary art gallery established in 1993 by the Malaysian multinational company Petronas to promote arts and culture.

 History

 The Petronas Gallery was established as a corporate gallery in 1993.
 It was first located inside the Dayabumi Complex, the former headquarters of Petronas.
 Its establishment created a major new venue for the display of visual art in Kuala Lumpur.
 In the gallery, Petronas sponsored many art exhibitions showing works of both local and foreign artists.

 The gallery was relocated to the third level of Suria KLCC in 1998.
 The new circular gallery of 2000 sq meters was almost three times the size of its former location in the Dayabumi Complex.

 In May 2021, the Petronas Gallery ceased to operate as a public gallery as of May 2021 following a realignment of its operating model to adapt to the changes brought about by the COVID-19 pandemic.
 Although exhibitions were temporarily halted, the gallery space remained open to host various cultural and corporate events.

-In June 2025, the gallery will reopen in the Tower M precinct, located next to the KLCC Park.
+In 2026, the gallery will reopen in Ombak KLCC, located next to the KLCC Park.